Doctor of Public Health (DrPH) Program

 The Doctor of Public Health (DrPH) degree in Public Health Practice is an indication of distinguished scholarly accomplishment in the professional field.
 The goal of the DrPH program is to provide advanced training in public health leadership for individuals who will serve in a variety of roles within government, private and not-for-profit organizations.

 The DrPH curriculum will serve to integrate the five core areas of public health, emphasizing work experience relevant to this advanced degree and addressing learning methods in the context of public health practice.
-To develop leadership skills, students will interact and collaborate with senior public health practitioners through a variety of courses and the practice experience.
+To develop leadership skills, students will interact and collaborate with senior public health practitioners through a variety of courses and the Doctor of Public Health residency.
 Program content and learning experiences will address the public health competencies identified by the Association of Schools of Public Health (ASPH).
 Course requirements for the DrPH program are available on the School of Public Health website at www.hsc.unt.edu.

 - Full Admission: Accepted without reservation to the DrPH program.